Private Robert D. Henderson (1923–1944)

 Combat in the European Theater

-Company “K” arrived in Normandy, France on November 2, 1944.
+Company “K” arrived in Normandy, France, on November 2, 1944.
 They moved northeast by ground across France and Belgium towards the front lines near the German border.
 Though well trained, only one soldier among its six officers and 196 enlisted men had prior combat experience.
 The company entered combat for the first time during the assault on the Geilenkirchen salient known as Operation Clipper.
 The area had a significant number of fortifications, part of the network of German border defenses known to the Allies as the Siegfried Line.
-In their book The Men of Company K: The Autobiography of a World War II Rifle Company, Harold P. Leinbaugh and John D. Campbell wrote that “Although part of the American XIII Corps and the Ninth Army, the Railsplitters for their first battle came under the operational control of the experienced British XXX Corps, commanded by Sir Brian Horrocks.”

 1st Battalion, 333rd Infantry Regiment led the assault into Geilenkirchen on November 19, 1944.
-3rd Battalion (including Company “K”) were initially in reserve.
+3rd Battalion (including Company “K”) was initially in reserve.
 When they followed, they encountered only demoralized Germans, most of whom surrendered with little resistance.
 In their book, Leinbaugh and Campbell wrote that “While K Company was mopping up in Geilenkirchen, Baker and Charlie companies were pressing forward another mile, only to meet strong resistance at the edge of Suggerath.
 Fire from pillboxes and machine-gun nests brought their attack to a standstill.”

 At midday on November 21, 1944, Company “K” advanced northeast, with armored support from the British Sherwood Rangers Yeomanry.
 The company captured an estate, Schloss Leerodt (referred to as Château Leerodt in The Men of Company K), but German resistance stiffened immediately past it, making it impossible to advance further.